 Your menstrual cycle is more than period start dates and symptoms; women experience hormone fluctuations throughout the cycle that bring about the period’s partner-in-crime—ovulation.
 Finding out if and when you ovulate is important not just for planning a pregnancy, but also for your overall health.
 To do this, you need to track cycle signs like cervical fluid changes and basal body temperature.

 Kindara was one of the first apps that allowed women who wanted to practice fertility awareness to throw out their paper charts and use their smartphone instead.
 The in-app community of women tracking their fertility signs for all kinds of reasons creates a support cushion to those wanting to learn more about their menstrual cycle.
 Everyone’s tracking their period these days—take it up a notch by tracking your ovulation too.

 If you’ve ditched hormonal birth control and need an app that will help you prevent pregnancy with the same ease and effectiveness (99.3 percent) you had when taking the Pill every day, DaysyView is the app for you.
 Paired with the stand-alone fertility tracker, Daysy, you have the tools you need to experience fertility freedom and reproductive empowerment.

-If you’re intrigued by fertility awareness, but checking out your cervical fluid and reading charts is too much of a commitment, Daysy + DaysyView simplifies the process to 60 seconds per day.
-Just take your temperature when you wake up, and you’ll see a red light when you’re fertile and green light when you’re not fertile.
+If you’re intrigued by fertility awareness, but checking out your cervical fluid and reading charts feels like too much of a commitment, Daysy + DaysyView simplifies the process to 60 seconds per day.
+Just take your temperature when you wake up, and you’ll see a red light when you’re fertile and green light when you’re not.
 Then sync to the app and you’ll see your current fertility status, future predictions, and cycle data.

 Featured image by Madeleine MorletA Monthly Experience Unlike Any Other.
 Shop Cora.